EmailGeekForever/bikerental-website/README.md

 I have a YouTube channel where you can find more tutorials and videos related to this project.
 Check out my channel [here](https://www.youtube.com/@GeekForeverChannel).

-## Tutorial: How to Setup or Host the Bike Rental Website
+## Tutorial: How to Setup or Host the Bike Rental Website Online

-I have created a video tutorial on YouTube that demonstrates how to set up and host this bike rental website.
+I have created a video tutorial on YouTube that demonstrates how to set up and host this bike rental website online.
 You can watch the tutorial [here](https://youtu.be/qnrXURmQSlI).

 [![Bike Rental Website Setup Tutorial](https://i.ytimg.com/vi/qnrXURmQSlI/maxresdefault.jpg)](https://youtu.be/qnrXURmQSlI)